100GPing100/ut2004-heal-link-gun/README.txt

-This is the Heal Link Gun Release Candidate 2, it is a weapon that deals no damage, only heals vehicles, nodes and team mates.
+This is the Heal Link Gun, it is a weapon that deals no damage, only heals vehicles, nodes and team mates.

+Note: Only RC2 and this version (Final Release) are online compatible.

 ============
 Copyright